unicode-org/message-format-wg/docs/consensus_decisions.md

   The solution for [issue #127](https://github.com/unicode-org/message-format-wg/issues/127).
   Codified in [issue #137](https://github.com/unicode-org/message-format-wg/issues/137) during the [January 2021 meeting](https://github.com/unicode-org/message-format-wg/issues/146) of the working group.
   Discussed and accepted at the  [February 2021 meeting](https://github.com/unicode-org/message-format-wg/blob/HEAD/meetings/2021/notes-2021-02-15.md) of the working group.
+- **Consensus 7:**
+  Discussed at the [22 September 2021 meeting](https://github.com/unicode-org/message-format-wg/issues/196) of the working group.

 ## 1: Include message references in the data model.